PaperCutSoftware/git-from-powershell/docs/index.md

 # Git from the PowerShell Prompt

 These notes support a demonstration and talk that introduces PowerShell users to Git and version control concepts.
-Links to more complete material are provided
+An hour talk is not very long and these notes are brief, so links to more complete material are provided.

 ## Introduction